 Life is a cycle round and round.
 There are times of productivity and there are times of rest.
-Bear Medicine is the vital practice of deep rest and rejuvenation.
+The Bear Spirit Animal Totem is the vital practice of deep rest and rejuvenation.
 This medicine involves minimizing action, conserving energy, and retreating into the cave.
 It is a time to pad around the house in socks and grubbies and forage the cupboards for snacks between TV shows.
 Take a break and hibernate.
 Be a little lazy.
 You may not have finished the task at hand and you may not want to stop, but it is time to let your mind wander with no particular goal.
 Wintertime comes whether we are ready or not.
 Bear Medicine tells us to yield to the natural ebb and flow of our own personal energy.

-Bear Medicine also teaches how to personally prepare for survival in harsh conditions.
+The Bear Spirit Animal Totem also teaches how to personally prepare for survival in harsh conditions.
 Bear Medicine is a forest energy or snow energy of a solitary nature.
 Bears do not organize into social systems like wolves.
 In fact, they are often a threat to their own species.
 A male bear will often kill the cubs of another male in an effort to assert his own lineage.
 Mothers raise their young without the help of a partner and after two years every cub is kicked out of the den to brave their own adventures alone.
 Despite this seemingly forlorn dirth of companionship, bears are quite playful, amusing themselves in snow, water, trees and grass.
 Polar bears have often been observed playing with Huskies in snow camps.

 Contrary to popular knowledge, bears do not completely hibernate in the sense that their body temperatures only drop a few degrees rather than the drastic degrees that qualify a fully dormant state.
 For this reason it is easy to wake a sleeping bear.
 If left undisturbed, however, a bear in semi-hibernation will sleep for several months without waking or leaving the den.
 Bears are rather progressive and open-minded when it comes to food and they have a widely fluctuating relationship with gaining and losing weight.
 With the exception of the Panda, who dines on a strict bamboo diet, all other seven species of bear will eat berries, flowers, salmon, and honey, going to intricate lengths to obtain the latter.